 I am an interdisciplinary historian interested in the relationships between people and the things around them.
-I have taught at the University of Hertfordshire, Queen Mary, University of London, the Royal College of Art and V&A, and the University for the Creative Arts, Epsom.
+I have taught at Imperial College London, the University of Hertfordshire, Queen Mary, University of London, the Royal College of Art and V&A, and the University for the Creative Arts, Epsom.
 I have held fellowships from the Paul Mellon Centre for Studies in British Art and the Economic History Society.
-My thesis, currently being converted into a book, explored the social and cultural significance of linen in everyday life in England 1678-1810.
+My thesis, explored the social and cultural significance of linen in everyday life in England 1678-1810.
 Structured around life cycle it examined diverse topics from child labour to emotional engagements with textiles.